-The Bible teaches that when Christians fall asleep and their human bodies die they later rise and are given new recognizable heavenly bodies.
-In Heaven, all Christians are given new and recognizable heavenly bodies.
-These bodies will not be the same as our earthly bodies but are never the less recognizable to their Christian friends and families.
-There are differences of opinion but many scholars believe we will appear as we were at aged 33, at Jesus' age when he arose at the Ascension.
+The Bible teaches that when Christians "fall asleep" and their human bodies die, they later rise and receive new recognizable heavenly bodies.
+In heaven, all Christians receive unique heavenly bodies.
+These bodies will not be the same as our earthly bodies but are less recognizable to their Christian friends and families.
+There are differences of opinion, but many scholars believe we will appear as we were at aged 33, at Jesus' age when he arose at the Ascension.
 I don't know!
 It's as good a guess as any, I suppose!
-Our new bodies will not be burdensome like the old ones but free from pain and tears, illness and stress.
-We are told in Philippians 3.21 that Jesus Christ, "will transform our lowly bodies so that they may be like his glorious body."
-Jesus gives his children heavenly bodies because they are part of heaven just as those invited to the King's banquet are given and expected to wear a brand new banquet robe because they are part of his banquet.✞
+Our new bodies will not be burdensome like the old ones but free from pain and tears, illness, and stress.
+Philippians 3.21 tells us that Jesus Christ "will transform our lowly bodies so that they may be like his glorious body." ✞

-All Christians are given heavenly bodies after they die and are personally recognized and cherished by Christ in Heaven.
-In a society where individuals are known through various numbers such as their Social Insurance Number in Canada, it is refreshing to know that we mean more to God.
-He knows us not as numbers but individually and personally.✞
+Jesus gives his children heavenly bodies because they are part of heaven, just as those invited to the King's banquet are given and expected to wear a brand new banquet robe.
+After all, they are part of his celebration.
+All Christians receive heavenly bodies after they die and are personally recognized and cherished by Christ in heaven.
+In a society where various numbers, such as their Social Insurance Number, identify individuals, it is refreshing to see that we mean more to God.
+He knows us not as numbers but individually and personally.

 To a computer, I am just another number.

 To Jesus, I am an object of his